onepointconsulting/audio-transcriber/audio/lesson1/102_three_deep_breaths_7c4b09b8db.mp3.md

 Make each breath out long, slow, and even.

 Take three deep breaths now.
 First breath in through your nose.
 Hold a moment, and out through your mouth, slowly and evenly.
 In through the nose, inhaling peace.
 Hold, and out through the mouth, exhaling stress.
-Third deep breath, in through the nose, inhaling peace and calmness.
-Hold, and slowly out, exhaling stress, tension, and worry.
+Third deep breath, in through the nose, inhaling peace and calmness, hold, and slowly out, exhaling stress, tension, and worry.

 Continue breathing normally.